vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Get-vRSLCMDatacenterVcenter.md

 Get-vRSLCMDatacenterVcenter [-datacenterVmid] <String> -vcenterName sfo-m01-vc01 -environments
 ```

-This example gets all vCenter Servers for a Datacenter that is assigned to an Environemnt.
+This example gets all vCenter Servers for a Datacenter that is assigned to an Environment.

 ## Parameters